-Contractually required employer contributions reported on the Schedule of Pension Contributions to County Employees Retirement System exclude the portion of contributions paid to CERS but allocated to the insurance fund of the CERS.
+Contractually required employer contributions reported on the Schedule of Pension Contributions to County Employees Retirement System exclude the portion of contributions paid to CERS but allocated to the insurance fund of CERS.
 The insurance contributions are reported on the Schedule of Other Postemployment Benefits Contributions to County Employees Retirement System.
+However, the City was not required to make any insurance contributions for the year ended June 30, 2024.